sbrki/dendrites/README.md

 # dendrites
-Straight foward - easy to use neural network tool in python3.
+Dendrites aims to be a Straight foward and very easy to use neural network tool in python3.

+**This repo is heavy work in progress, but it fundamentally works.**